microsoft/pxt/docs/packages.md

 * clone this repository into `pxt-banana` folder **under the `projects`**
 * go to the cloned folder and run `pxt init`; follow the prompts
+* still in the cloned folder, run `pxt install` to install dependent packages
 * edit `pxt.json` and `README.md` with the right descriptions

 > **Make sure you keep the line `for PXT/TARGET` (where `TARGET` is the target id) in `README.md`.
 Otherwise the package will not show up in search.**

-Now, searching for `banana` after selecting `More -> Add package...` should bring up your package.
+In the editor, searching for `banana` after selecting `More -> Add package...` should bring up your package.

 ### Step 3: Testing